eranif/codelite/docs/docs/AI/ai.md

 ## Overview

-CodeLite 18.2.0 ships with **ChatAI**, a built-in chat interface that connects to any language model you configure – locally (via an **Ollama** server) or remotely (e.g., Anthropic **Claude**).
+CodeLite 18.2.0 ships with a built-in chat interface that connects to any language model you configure – locally (via an **Ollama** server) or remotely (e.g., Anthropic **Claude**).
 Adding new endpoints is now a guided wizard process, and all interactions are performed through a clean, toolbar-driven UI.

 ---